krzentner/language-world/data/text-davinci-003/chain_md/handle-press-side-2.md

     Steps:  1.
-Put gripper above handle  2.
-Push gripper into handle from the side  3.
-Push down handle First, put the gripper above the handle.
+Line up the gripper as viewed from beside  2.
+Push down from the side First, line up the robot's gripper from the side, so that it's in a position where it can push the handle down.
-    - When the robot's gripper is not horizontally aligned with handle, the robot should put gripper above handle.
+    - When the robot's gripper is not vertically aligned with handle, the robot should put gripper beside handle.
-    As long as the gripper is aligned with the handle, we can move it towards the handle by pushing into it from the side.
-    - When the robot's gripper is horizontally aligned with handle and the robot's gripper is not above handle, the robot should push gripper into handle from the side.
-    Once the gripper is securely against the handle, push down the handle.
+    Once it's lined up, just push down on the handle.
-    - When the robot's gripper is above handle, the robot should push down handle.
+    - When the robot's gripper is vertically aligned with handle, the robot should push down on handle.